6. Transit Accessibility of all locations in the Region

 Minimum number of transfers — the minimum number of transfers of the transit trip, typically 0.

-Maximum number of transfers — the maximum number of transfers of the trip, typically 1 or 2.
+Maximum number of transfers — the maximum number of transfers of the trip, may be 0, 1, or 2.

 Maximum walk distance to the initial PT stop, m — the maximum acceptable walking distance between the trip origin and the first bus stop.
 The default value is 400 m.